Sourbh04/Deep-Learning-Assignment/README.md

 ## ⚖️ Handling Class Imbalance

-Since the dataset is highly imbalanced, two strategies were used:
+Because the dataset is highly imbalanced, two techniques were used:

 ### WeightedRandomSampler
 Oversamples malignant samples during training.